 Debt reduces net cash flow.
 Buying a depreciating asset on credit is bad debt.
 Often this is unavoidable.
 Buying a car is typically done with debt.
 Just make sure you know this is bad debt.
 Buying a home is good debt.
 Eventually we pay off the debt and are left with an asset that has appreciated in value.

-The higher the interest rate on debt the greater the effect on net cash flow.
+The higher the interest rate on debt the greater the effect on cash flow.
 Pay down the debt with the highest interest rate first.

 A home is not a good investment.
 I bought a house for $250,000 in 2002.
 Paid roughly $50,000 in property tax and another $50,000 in upgrades and maintenance.
 It is worth $800,000 in 2018.
 That is between a 4.5% to 5.5% annual rate of return.
 And, that is in a great housing boom.
 It isn't a great investment.
-However, it is a beautiful forced savings plan.
+However, a home is a beautiful forced savings plan.
 Every mortgage payment reduces my debt and increases net worth as long as the value at least remains constant.
 Eventually, I will have no mortgage and an asset that continues appreciating in value.

 Savings Plans Through Work

 Work may offer a savings plan.
 The big three are a defined benefit pension plan, a defined contribution pension plan, and a group RRSP.

 DB Pension Plans are not offered much anymore.
 Government employees and quasi-government employees, such as teachers, are close to the only ones left who get offered DC pension plans.
 The deal is both you and the employer contribute and the plan promises to pay a certain predetermined amount per month in retirement.
 The plan and the employer take the risk of subpar investment returns.
 They made the promise and must keep it regardless of how much money is in the plan.